Become a Certified Rug Appraiser!

 The Rug Fiber Identification Chart has been provided by Phil Auserehl of Castle Cleaning and Oriental Rug Company & Castle Oriental Rug Cleaning School

 The fiber identification chart is not only helpful to those of us who clean rugs, but is also a very specific guide on how to identify those mysterious fibers that you may not be sure of.
 This chart is also serves as a wonderful guide for those of your customers who are interested.
-Please email email@example.com if you would like a pdf sent to you.
+Please scroll to the attachments at the bottom of this page if you wish to download a copy.

 The written exam will cover a basic knowledge of the following: